Editor’s note: this article has been updated for timeliness.

 Skeptical of how a nonprofit is spending its money?
 GuideStar.org is an online database of IRS-recognized nonprofit groups’ tax filings, which sometimes include staff salaries—although the filings can be dated and incomplete, depending upon the group’s bookkeeping.

 Unable to attend your local government meetings?
-State Senate and Assembly meetings as well as Nassau (a big red link appears on meeting days) and Suffolk (Users without Real Player will have to download it, and FYI: the feed gets buggy often) county legislatures all live webcast their legislative meetings, although Nassau does not archive the video online.
+State Senate and Assembly meetings as well as Nassau (a big red link appears on meeting days) and Suffolk (Users without Real Player will have to download it) county legislatures all live webcast their legislative meetings, although Nassau does not archive the video online.
 More than half of the 13 towns do the same or something similar, except for Hempstead, Oyster Bay, Babylon, Islip, Riverhead and Shelter Island, which air their meetings on Cablevision channel 18 instead.

 Towns that webcast their meetings and archive the videos online include North Hempstead, Smithtown, Southold, Brookhaven, and Southampton.
 East Hampton town board meetings are broadcast live on LTV and then the video is archived on the town clerk’s website.
 In Huntington, videos of board meeting are posted online within 48 hours and users can click on the agenda item their interested in to be brought to the part of the video they want to watch.

 Looking to search deeds, mortgages and judgments?
 The Suffolk clerk’s office allows users to search for records on its website, although more detailed records require a visit to the office during business hours, which are often more like bankers’ hours.
 The Nassau clerk does not have an online search function, but the Nassau comptroller recently began posting county contracts on that office’s Facebook page.